appleseed-iii/app-plugin-boilerplate/README.md

     git clone --recurse-submodules git@github-appleseed:appleseed-iii/app-plugin-boilerplate.git
     ```

-7. after updating tests
+7. `yarn install` in `app-plugin-boilerplate/tests`

+8. after updating tests, perform the following in your `docker container`

     To build the plugin, you will need to go back to your docker setup.
-Fire up a new terminal window, go to your plugin_dev folder, and run ./start.sh.
+Fire up a new terminal window, go to your plugin_tools folder, and run ./start.sh.

     In your container, go to the plugin repo, and in the tests folder.

     ```bash
     cd app-plugin-boilerplate/tests
+    ./build_local_test_elfs.sh
     ```

+9. To run the tests

+    1. On Mac you must:
+        - FIRST TIME:
+            - Download and open xQuartz
+            - go to the security tab and ensure 'Allow connections from network clients' is checked
+            - quit (it will set $DISPLAY env variable)
+        - On Open:
+            - run xhost + in xQuartz
+            - then run speculos alias (step 2 below)
+    2. in `app-plugin-boilerplate/tests`, run `yarn test`

 ## Formatting